Neo-glitch/NewGlobeAssessmentApp/README.md

-# NewGlobe Assessment App
+# Bridge International Academies App

-A mobile application for administering pupil information, developed as part of the **Bridge International Academies** technical assessment.
+A mobile application for administering pupil information, developed as part of the **NewGlobe** technical assessment.

 ---